8BitQuest/8-BitQuest/README.md

 # 🚀 Welcome to 8-Bit Quest! 🎮
-Welcome to 8-Bit Quest, a free, open-source coding course where you can learn programming by making games.
-Our aim is to teach you the fundamentals of computer science in an engaging and accessible experience for learners of all levels.
+Welcome to 8-Bit Quest, a free, open-source coding course created for beginners.
+We will embark on a programming quest through a hands-on, intuitive way, by making games.
+Our focus is on coding competency with key game development concepts.
+Learn core computer science foundations which empowers you to explore other domains.
+Experience learning in a gamified way to gain a foundational knowledge of programming.
+Join us now on this exciting quest!
-Why games?
-While playing games, you might find that you fail unless you try something new.
-By doing so, you might find that you're progressing.
-This in turn reinforces your motivation to simply try again.
-That is the resilience and growth mindset we wish to transfer over to real life, starting with education.
-Learning how to make games increases our gamified learning experience, the outcome is a strong progress in personal growth because the motivation is mainly for fun and personal interest.
-Join us on this exciting journey of learning through hands-on, enjoyable projects.

 ## 🕹️ Courses